YosefLab/cytovi-reproducibility/Figure3_Imputation_Bcell_atlas/README_Figure3.md

 - 3_6_Trajectory_inference_Bcells.ipynb: Trajectory inference of the integrated B cell maturation atlas using CellRank.

 Scripts:
--3_1_Masking_model_training_imputation.py: Script used to mask markers in the semi-synthetic batches, train CytoVI models and impute missing markers.
+- 3_1_Masking_model_training_imputation.py: Script used to mask markers in the semi-synthetic batches, train CytoVI models and impute missing markers.
+- 3_2_Cross_study_marker_ablation.py: Script used to iteratively mask one of the backbone markers in the cross-study integration and assess the resulting change in imputation performance.